NanomatchGmbH/nanoscope-docs/docs/source/getting_started/quick_start.rst

                    :align: center

-f.
+e.
 Set Up Resources for Every Module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

    For each module, go to the ``Resources`` tab and set the computational resources: